ellemac123/adventofcode/README.md

 ## AoC Challenge in TypeScript

 ### 2019
 I'll be working through the 2019 challenges to try and teach myself TypeScript.
+I'll do each problem in Python and Typescript.

 ### Installation and Setup
 I'll be using Deno to run each file.